 - If you want to decorate your bologna cake, you can cut the corner of a piping bag or zip-top bag.
 Then push a decorating nozzle right into the hole.
-Fill it with some cheese whiz, and push the cheese onto your cake.
+Fill it with cheese whiz, and push the cheese onto your cake.
 Serve and enjoy!

 - Use room temperature, soft cream cheese for this recipe.

-- Pat dry bologna slices before assembling.
+- Make sure to pat dry bologna slices before assembling.